 Overlooking the Lac des Cygnes is one of the most unsuspecting spots in Metz, the Tour des Vigerons.
 From the adjacent boulevard, a hidden staircase leads to a terrace where you’ll have a stunning panorama.
 On a clear day, you can see the infamous Tour du Temple de La Garnison de Metz and the surrounding area.

-It’s easy to miss this attraction so be sure to keep your eyes peeled for the staircase.
+It’s easy to miss this attraction so be sure to have something like Google Maps or Maps.me on your phone.

 16. Take in the View of the Jardin des Thermes